 Noting the innate chicness of all things French is about as groundbreaking an observation as “Joanna Gaines loves shiplap.”
-It’s the reason we care about how the French wash their hair or cook their eggs—for whatever reason, even the mundane seems cooler when accompanied by a Parisian accent and a breton stripe or two.
+So why do we care so much about how the French do everything from wash their hair to cook their eggs?
+For whatever reason, even the mundane seems cooler when accompanied by a Parisian accent and a Breton stripe or two.

-Whilst stalking our favorite French it-girls on Instagram (which may or may not be a half hour-long ritual conducted by this writer on a daily basis), we started to notice another trend we wanted to co-opt.
+Whilst stalking our favorite French it-girls on Instagram (which may or may not be a ritual conducted by this writer on a daily basis), we started to notice another trend we want to co-opt.
 The one thing each prolific mirror selfie had in common?
 A mantel that somehow looks both impeccably styled and perfectly imperfect.

-Luckily, this particular decor trend is both easy to adopt and affordable: Simply spend a few hours at your local thrift store to find unique pieces that don’t cost a ton.
-And if you aren’t actually in possession of a mantel, recreate this look by installing a mirror above a built-in shelf.
-The built-in shelf doesn’t even have to be a real shelf; it can be a slab of wood you picked up from the discard pile at your local hardware store and painted for a customized look.
+Luckily, this particular decor trend is both easy to adopt and affordable: Simply head to your local thrift store to find unique pieces that don’t cost a ton.
+And if you aren’t in possession of a mantel, recreate the look by installing a mirror above a built-in shelf.
+(Hint: it doesn’t even have to be a real shelf; a slab of wood you picked up from the discard pile at your local hardware store and painted for a customized look will do just fine.)

 Not sure how to start decorating à la française?
 Read on for some serious inspo (and maybe a healthy dose of mantel envy).

 When in doubt, a mishmash of candles and flowers is the way to go.
-Throw in some dead flowers—the more palatable term for which is “dried” flowers—for a truly eclectic mix of blooms, and house the lot in a medley of vases that range from reclaimed bottles to ceramic.
-This Ikea set is an affordable way to get started on building that collection.
+Throw in some dried flowers for a truly eclectic mix of blooms, and house the lot in a medley of vases that range from reclaimed bottles to ceramics.
+This Ikea set is an affordable way to get started on building your collection.

 If your style errs more on the side of minimalism, try one singular bouquet in a statement-making vase for an uncluttered surface.
-The French appear to be less interested in collecting an assortment of different flowers into one bouquet, and instead opt for something that feels a little less curated—like this dried money plant displayed in a bright blue vase.
+Casual observation taken from said stalking: The French appear to be less interested in collecting an assortment of different flowers into one bouquet, and instead opt for something that feels a little less curated—like this dried money plant displayed in a bright blue vase.

-Speaking of which, your best bet for finding something similar is at a vintage or flea market where you can get one of a kind pieces for a steal.
-If that fails—or if you’d simply rather FedEx your new french girl style—H&M Home has a few pretty glass options that we also love.
+Speaking of vases, your best bet for finding something similarly unique is at a vintage shop or flea market where you can get one-of-a-kind pieces for a steal.
+If you’d rather FedEx your new “French girl” style—H&M Home has a few pretty glass options that we also love.

-Maybe it’s the stylish befringed woman who is taking the mirror selfie, but in our opinion, clutter has never looked chicer.
+Maybe it’s the stylish befringed selfie-taker, but in our opinion, clutter (or vignette, as the French would have it) has never looked chicer.

 We sense a pattern: The more plants, the better—and this includes greenery in addition to pretty florals.
-Pick up a couple of these hard-to-kill plants for a natural accessory that will last more than a few weeks… even if your gardening skills leave something to be desired.
+Pick up a couple hard-to-kill plants for a natural accessory that will last more than a few weeks… even if your gardening skills leave something to be desired.
 If your neighborhood nursery doesn’t have anything you love, find some great options at The Sill.
-For the perfect final touch, add a cat.
+The perfect final touch?
+A cat.
 Find one at your local shelter.

 A fun twist on the classic gallery wall?
-A gallery wall comprised of mirrors.
+One comprised of only mirrors.
 We love this eclectic array of different styles and sizes.
-Finish off the look with a tray full of perfumes and jewelry—turns out, the ultimate organizational tool is French-girl approved!—and some smaller potted plants for a sweet little corner that makes a statement.
+Finish off the look with a tray full of perfumes and jewelry—turns out, the ultimate organizational tool is French-girl approved—for a sweet little corner that makes a statement.

 Harsh lighting is neither very French nor very chic, so incorporate some accent lights on your mantel.
-This is a great way to get some final use out of the string lights left over from your dorm room years if you don’t want to toss them just yet; just be sure to stick to a muted, warm-hued bulb to make your space feel more toned down and simultaneously add a pretty glow to your next mirror selfie.
+Break out those string lights left over from your dorm room years (or wedding) if you don’t want to toss them just yet.
+A muted, warm-hued bulb will make your space feel calmer and add a pretty glow to your next mirror selfie.
 Cowboy hat appreciated, but not required.

 See more decor trends we love: